DevasenaInupakutika/2014-06-25-Reading/Shell/01-filedir.md

 We refer to it using a slash character `/` on its own;
 this is the leading slash in `/users/vlad`.

-Inside that directory are several other directories:
+For example, inside that directory are several other directories:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
 `users` (where users' personal directories are located),